ischmir/team-docs/docs/index.md

 * `mkdocs -h` - Print help message and exit.

 ## Project Layout
     mkdocs.yml    # The configuration file.
     docs/
-        index.md  # The documentation homepage.
         about.md  # About the team
+        apiDocumentation.md # Documentation for the API
+        architectureAndTechnology.md # Architecture and techonology documentation
+        gettingStarted.md # Installation and dev-environment setup
+        githubActions.md # About the git Workflow
         guidelines.md  # Guidelines for the team
-        gettingStarted.md # Installation and dev-environment setup
-        architectureAndTechnology.md # Architecture and techonology documentation
+        index.md  # The documentation homepage
+        unitTest.md # Documentation for the unit tests versioncontrol.md Changelog and Documentation for the versioncontrol

 ## FAQ and Troubleshooting
+Is there a mistake?

+ - It is either a grammar error or your fault in any other way.

+ Can't find the mistake?

+ - Look at the answer above.